Pauan/programming-notes/Single dispatch multi-methods.rst

 Oops, this doesn't work.
 We want to define some behavior for when ``MyBook`` is used as a ``FileInput``, and different behavior when it's used as a ``Book``.
-But both ``FileInput`` and ``Book`` define a method called ``read``, so it's impossible.
+But both ``FileInput`` and ``Book`` define a method called ``read``, so how do we distinguish between ``FileInput.read`` and ``Book.read``?

-In addition, even if it were somehow possible, multiple-inheritance is complicated to implement and complicated to use.
+In addition, multiple-inheritance is complicated to implement and complicated to use.
 The order used when looking up a method in the class hierarchy is non-trivial.

 When you are reading some code and you see a class that inherits from multiple classes, do you really want to sit there and try to figure out which method is